Skip to main content

 Purpose

-Consultation with states, territories, local government and other key stakeholders will continue throughout the life of the Fund to ensure strong and constructive collaboration and the achievement of the maximum benefit possible for all jurisdictions.
+Consultation with states, territories, local government, not-for-profit organisations, First Nations people, and other key stakeholders will continue throughout the life of the DRF to ensure the program is best placed to deliver lasting impacts for Australians.

 Disaster Ready Fund Round One 2023-24